 When it comes to pension plan withdrawals, employees who take out funds before the age of 59 ½ must pay a 10% early withdrawal penalty as well as standard income taxes.
 This is similar to the penalties and taxes associated with early withdrawal from a traditional 401(k) plan.

-The main advantage for employees in pension plans is that this is extra retirement income from your employer.
+For employees, a pension plan is retirement income from your employer.
 In most cases, an employee does not need to contribute to a defined-benefit pension plan in order to get consistent payouts upon retirement.

 Higher contribution limits